ScandiumSG/ITP_DiaryApplication/readme.md

 As an imaginative and emotional person I find it necessary to collect my thoughts somewhere.
 That's why I need some place where I can write down my thoughts and look back at them in the future.

-That's why i would like a diary capable of storing my thoughts over extended periods of time, with the option to view and edit them later.
+That's why I would like a diary capable of storing my thoughts over extended periods of time, with the option to view and edit them later.

 ### Important for the user
     - The submit button saves your current entry to the selected date.
 (Today by default)